What’s the best way to clean uPVC?

 If you have any leaded units in your home then extra care should be taken when cleaning these.
 The lead on the exterior face of the glass is fixed on, however, any sustained pressure on the lead diamonds/squares/rectangles can lead to them becoming dislodged.
 Again, the use of warm soapy water and a soft cloth should be used to clean these units; however glass cleaners may discolour the lead, so are not recommended.

 Lead is subject to oxidisation over time, as are most metals when subjected to the elements.
 This will be more noticeable immediately after the installation is completed, but will soon settle down.

-Self cleaning glass must not be subject to certain substances as this can damage the self cleaning surface.
-For information on maintaining your self cleaning glass, please click here.
+Self-cleaning glass must not be subject to certain substances as this can damage the self-cleaning surface.

 How do I maintain my windows and doors?

 It is recommended that all moving parts with the window and doors are lubricated annually as shown above.
 All locks, handles and mechanisms should be lubricated with three in one oil to ensure that they continue to work for years to come.
 This will mean that they continue to be as easy to operate and also significantly lower the chance of them becoming damaged over time.

 Through everyday wear and tear, the lacquer on brass handles can be expected to tarnish and even begin to peel over time.